OdionJ1/basic-app/README.md

 Application Usage:
-When the application runs on the browser, user may have to wait for a few seconds for the application data to load.
+When the application runs on the browser, user may have to wait for a few seconds for the application data to get loaded up.
 User must select a Date to be able to see planned flights User must select an Aircraft to be able to add flights to rotation